venkata-pavani/Secure-and-Private-AI/PytorchBasics-2/readme.md

   ```
  2. Inference

+ a.
 Build a model using trained data and test it on the test data (see whther it overfits or underfits)
+ b.
+Use **Regularization** if it overfits/underfits